Why Succession Planning Matters in Community Banking

 KPMs that should be included in a succession plan are assessed through multiple criteria, including:

-Wayne’s Insights: Criteria for identifying KMPs should align with the organization’s strategy, balancing current priorities with future imperatives.
-In practice, this often means including roles beyond traditional executives—such as the Chief Information Security Officer, given the scarcity and criticality of cybersecurity talent, and the Bank Auditor, whose direct accountability to the Audit Committee makes the position essential to effective governance.
+CEO Insights: Criteria for identifying KMPs should align with your organization’s strategy, balancing current priorities with forward-looking imperatives.
+In practice, this often means including roles beyond traditional executives, such as the CISO, given the scarcity and criticality of cybersecurity talent, and regulators have been known to require designating the CISO as a KMP.
+Additionally, the Bank Auditor, whose direct accountability to the Audit Committee makes the position essential to effective governance.

 Candidate Readiness: A Tiered Framework and Path to a KMP